Wall Street keeps an eye on Amazon's sales tax hit

 PRETAX SURGE

-Wall Street on the whole is betting that e-commerce companies like Amazon and eBay Inc (EBAY.O) fared better than retail rivals rooted in the physical world.
+Wall Street on the whole is betting that online retailers like Amazon and eBay Inc fared better than rivals rooted in the physical world.
 On Wednesday eBay posted marginally better-than-expected results for the fourth quarter.

 But some analysts say investors may not appreciate the extent to which revenues of Amazon's competitors might have been suppressed by the sales tax effect.
 Amazon does not break out sales in individual states or markets.